-Overall, the portfolio remains well funded and diversified, however there are three key assets which represent 46.5% of portfolio value.
+Overall, the portfolio remains diversified and resilient considering the recent uncertainty, however there is a degree of concentration in that the top five assets now represent 54.4% of portfolio value.
 As is the nature of growth assets, the risk of company failures is ever present.
-The Company has strong liquidity to support the Investment Adviser's team who are actively seeking opportunities within the existing portfolio.
+However, the upside for successful investments can be significant which is resulting in value concentration amongst these larger and more stable assets.